php-actions/phpunit/README.md

         memory_limit: 256M
 ```

-If you require other configurations of phpunit, please request them in the [Github issue tracker](https://github.com/php-actions/phpunit/issues)
+If you require other configurations of phpunit, please request them in the [Github issue tracker][issues]

 PHP and PHPUnit versions
 ------------------------